ichsoftware/ich_rentcar/README.md

 ## 🧩 About The Project

-**ich_loadingscreen** is a sleek and customizable loading screen for FiveM.
-Built with modern front-end technologies (HTML, SCSS, JS) and Lua integration for FiveM compatibility, it offers smooth transitions and easy configuration.
+**ich_rentcar** is a car rental system developed for FiveM servers.
+It allows players to rent cars from specific locations.
+Rented cars are returned manually.
+It works in conjunction with server data and image controls.

 ---